samantha-roth/ROAR_workshop/README.md

 2. Make sure to save the file name as parallel_env.yml (the .yml part is most important, DO NOT write .R!)

-PART 2: Create a pbs script for creating conda environments.
+PART 3.2: Create a pbs script for creating conda environments.

-1. Create another new text file with specifications as shown in parallel_env.pbs
+1. Create another new text file with specifications as shown in parallel_env.pbs.
+The new parts of the pbs file are:

-   a) "#!/bin/bash": Always put this at the top.
-Don't ask me what it means.

-   b) "#PBS -l nodes=1:ppn=1": Only specify >1 ppn (processor per node) if you need to parallelize code.

-      i.
-Ex: "#PBS -l nodes=1:ppn=19": Request 19 ppn to parallelize your code across 18 processors.
-Request 19 ppn because one parent node is needed.

-   c) "#PBS -l walltime=48:00:00": what is the maximum amount of time you think your code will take to run? format is HOURS:MINUTES:SECONDS.

-      i.
-You can't request more than 48 hours.
-Your code will get to the front of the line to be run faster if you request less time.

-   d) "#PBS -l pmem=10gb" OR "#PBS -l mem=10gb": if you write pmem this is the amount of memory per processor.
-If you write mem, this is the amount of total memory requested.

-      i.
-If you only specify 1 ppn, these two mean the same thing.

-      ii.
-Be careful not to request more memory per node than is allowed in your specified allocation.
-Mine allows up to 250 gb total, which I think is also true for the stat department allocation since "sc" indicates standard core -- same kind of allocation.

-   e) "#PBS -A open": the allocation you want to run your code on.

-      i.
-Yours could also be the stat department allocation, "drh20_a_g_sc_default".
-There are 10 nodes and 20 processors per node available on this allocation.

-   f) "#PBS -j oe": I forgot what this means but I always leave it there.

-   g) "module load python/3.6.8": need this to set up a conda environment.
+   a) "module load python/3.6.8": need this to set up a conda environment.
 The appropriate version of python is specified at https://www.icds.psu.edu/computing-services/software/

-   h) "module load anaconda3/2021.05": need this to set up a conda environment.
+   b) "module load anaconda3/2021.05": need this to set up a conda environment.
 The appropriate version of anaconda is specified at https://www.icds.psu.edu/computing-services/software/

-   i) "cd /storage/work/svr5482/ROAR_workshop": cd changes the working directory to the file structure where your .yml is located.

-   j) "conda env create --file parallel_env.yml --prefix /storage/work/svr5482/ROAR_workshop": create the conda environment with the name of your .yml file in the specified folder!
+   c) "conda env create --file parallel_env.yml --prefix /storage/work/svr5482/ROAR_workshop": create the conda environment with the name of your .yml file in the specified folder!

-   k) "source deactivate": deactivate your conda environment when you're done using it.
+   d) "source deactivate": deactivate your conda environment when you're done using it.

 "source activate /storage/work/svr5482/parallel_env" activates the conda environment you want to run your code in.
 If you're not using anything more than the base R packages in your code you don't need this line since you don't need to create a conda environment to load other packages.
 I'll send another email on conda environments.

 "cd /storage/work/svr5482/Climate_CornYield-me/yield/data_prep": cd changes the working directory to the file structure where your R script is located.
 "Rscript macametmodel_dataframe.R": tells ROAR to run your .R file